pgexperts/accidentalDBA/README.md

     tar -p -xvf accidentalDBA.tgz

-We apologize for not providing a "zip" formatted archive, but zip does not preserve file permissions, which would cause issues.
+I apologize for not providing a "zip" formatted archive, but zip does not preserve file permissions, which would cause issues.

 The accidentalDBA directory should be placed somewhere you have disk